SAP-samples/teched2022-DT180/README.md

 System access for Exercise 2

 There is a dedicated TechED SAP SAP Cloud ALM system available to be used for this exercise.
-You can open the Launchpad via this link: [Launchpad](https://teched-2022.almdemo.com/sap/bc/ui5_ui5/ui2/ushell/shells/abap/Fiorilaunchpad.html)
+You can open the Launchpad via this link: [Launchpad SAP Cloud ALM](https://calm-teched-2022.eu20.alm.cloud.sap/launchpad#Shell-home)
 Logon with the user AGATHA to perform the exercise.
-The password is
+The password is Calm22#1

 _____________________
     - [Exercise 1.1 - Exercise 1 Sub Exercise 1 Description](exercises/ex1#exercise-11-sub-exercise-1-description)